matt7045/FakeSpeak/README.md

-# Dalai Lama's Wisdom, sort of.
+# Get the Wisdom of your favorite celeb, sort of.
-Bot that scrapes the Dalai Lama's tweets, and attempts to convey their wisdom.
+Bot that scrapes your favorite celeb's tweets, and attempts to convey their wisdom.
 ## Adding to your server
 To add to your server, go [here](https://discord.com/api/oauth2/authorize?client_id=809321303046619146&permissions=71680&scope=bot) and give it the necessary permissions.
+It is setup by default to portray the Dalai Lama's wisdom.

 ## Running for yourself
 The following steps will allow you to run a copy of this bot for yourself.